DistributedClocks/GoVector/README.md

 * govec/    : Contains the Library and all its dependencies
 * example/  : Contains some examples instrumented with different features of GoVector
-* test/     : A small set of tests for the library

 ### Usage